 I had never stayed on the Ala Wai Canal side of Waikiki.
 Quite frankly, the area has always scared me a little, at least at night.
 The streets are darker and over the years there have been several incidents of attacks on tourists.

-When I was invited to spend a few nights at the Best Western Coconut Waikiki Hotel, I was a little concerned.
+When I was invited to spend a few nights at the Coconut Waikiki Hotel, I was a little concerned.
 I'm delighted to report that none of my concerns proved worthwhile.
 I had a delightful stay.

-Over the past few years, Aqua has worked with the hotel owners to renovate and rejuvenate their properties with the goal of appealing to business travelers and budget-conscious traveler who seek comfortable accommodations, convenient locations, and affordable pricing.
+Over the past few years, Aqua worked with the hotel owners to renovate and rejuvenate their properties with the goal of appealing to business travelers and budget-conscious traveler who seek comfortable accommodations, convenient locations, and affordable pricing.

 The former Aqua Coconut Plaza, located at 450 Lewers Street on the corner of Lewers and Ala Wai Boulevard, closed in February 2008 for major renovations.